connexcs/docs/docs/logging.md

 <img src="/logging/upstreambye.png" alt="upstreambye" width="460"/>

-**3. MI Termination**: The system terminates the call when it finds that there has been no audio connection between the call's originator and the receiver.<br>When a BYE is triggered within the application by the system on both sides.
+**3. MI Termination**: The system terminates the call when it finds that there has been no audio connection between the call's originator and the receiver.<br>The system triggers a BYE message on both sides within the application.